 Most people first view the report when an Align is closed and your personal results are sent to you via email.
-However, you can also view the results by going to your team's dashboard.
+However, you can also view the results by going to your team's Align page.

-This section is where you'll find insights on how your team as a whole answered the Align survey, and what behaviors you and your teammates should focus on for your improvement efforts.
+This section is where you'll find insights on how your team as a whole answered the Align survey, and what behaviors you and your teammates might want to focus on for your improvement efforts.

-The dots are your team's overall score for each statement.
-Further to the left (in the red) means the statement is both important and not doing well, further to the right (in the green) means the statement is important and going well while the middle (yellow) is some combination of statements that aren't important or where the team disagrees on how well it's going.
+The dots are your team's aggregate score for each statement.
+Further to the left (in the red) means the statement is both important and not doing well, further to the right (in the green) means the statement is important and going well, while the middle (yellow) don't lean strongly either way.

-We also have the capability to benchmark your team against others (shown above).
-The blue diamond is the benchmark score of other teams (the org-specific benchmarks are often very revealing).
+We also have the capability to benchmark your team against others.
+In the header of the "16 statement overview" card, select benchmark you wish to view.
+The benchmarks are represented by blue diamonds (the org-specific benchmarks are often very revealing).
 This is useful for uncovering second-layer insights ("hm... we scored lower on efficient team meetings, but turns out it's an issue for a lot of teams!
 Maybe there's an opportunity to learn from what others are trying").

-You can also see the raw data of how everyone answered each question in the by clicking on the Scatterplots button.
+You can also see the raw (anonymized) data of how team members answered each question by clicking on the Scatterplot icon next to each statement.
 Notice that each statement will have a different level of agreement within the team.

-This section of the report, exclusively for team managers, highlights the main insights from the report as observed by our AI coach.
-You can also explore what you can do about the insights which highlight a potential area of opportunity for the team.
+This section of the report, exclusively for team managers, highlights the main insights from the report as a Coach would observe them.
+You can also explore what you can do about the insights which identify a potential area of opportunity for the team.